HemaKavuri/Chicago_Taxi_Trips/EDA/Readme.md

 I have considered f1-score and AUC as the metrics because, my class is imbalance so to evaluate and imbalance class f1-score is a best metrics.
 I also considered AUC score as a metrics because "Cash" or "Non-Cash" transcations are equally important and it depends on each individual.

 ### Model Selection
- We have selected Logistic Regession as best model because it has a F1-score of 97.1% and Roc_AUC score is 97.3%
+ I have selected Logistic Regession as best model because it has a F1-score of 97.1% and Roc_AUC score is 97.3%

 ### Summary
 * Logistic Regression performed better than decision tree and stochastic gradient descent with 97.1% of F1-score.